 - Elementary Staff Vs. Police Department Basketball

-SP-PAL Hangout is a meeting and mentoring program for children and youth in Seat Pleasant.
+SPPD PAL is a meeting and mentoring program for children and youth in Seat Pleasant.
 Activities include weekly lessons on issues youth in our community faces such as bullying, tolerance, nutrition, leadership, cyber-safety, and fitness.
-Students who participate in SP-PAL Hangouts also receive academic tutoring and assistance from members of the Seat Pleasant Police Department.
+Students who participate in SPPD PAL also receive academic tutoring and assistance from members of the Seat Pleasant Police Department.